Stiefel tropical linear spaces: Matroids and support sets

 \begin{lemma} Suppose $d<n$, and let $G$ be a connected bipartite graph on the vertex set $[d]\amalg[n]$ such that every edge of $G$ is contained in a matching.
 Then $G$ contains a spanning tree with no leaves in the set $[d]$.
 Moreover, $M(G)$ is connected. \end{lemma}

 \begin{proof} Suppose not, and choose a spanning tree $T$ of~$G$ minimizing the number of leaves in the set of left vertices.
+We will argue for a contradiction by constructing another spanning tree $T'$ with fewer left leaves.

-Let $i_0$ be one of these leaves, and $j_0$ the right vertex it is adjacent to.
-Then $j_0$ is incident to at least one other edge, and a matching in $G$ containing this edge also contains an edge incident to $i_0$ other than $(i_0,j_0)$.
-Adding this last edge to $T$ yields a new subgraph $G_1$ of~$G$ containing a cycle $p_0$, which necessarily includes equally many left and right vertices.
+Let $i_0$ be a left vertex that is a leaf of~$T$, and $j_0$ the right vertex it is adjacent to in~$T$.
+Then $j_0$ is incident to at least one other edge of~$T$, and a matching in $G$ containing this edge also contains an edge $f_0$ incident to $i_0$ other than $(i_0,j_0)$.
+There is a single cycle $p_0$ in the graph $G_0 = T\cup\{f_0\}$, and clearly this cycle includes equally many left and right vertices.

-We use $G_1$ to kick off an iterative construction, building an increasing family of graphs $G_k$, $k\geq 1$, so that in $G_k$ the same number of left as right vertices are contained in some cycle.
-Let $V_k$ be the set of vertices of $G_k$ in some cycle.
+We now iteratively construct a strictly increasing list of subgraphs $G_k$ of~$G$, $0\leq k\leq m$, where $G_0$ is the graph described in the previous paragraph.
+This list will be finite because the $G_k$ are strictly increasing; its length will be determined by the construction process.
+In fact, the $G_k$ will be unions of successive ears in an \emph{ear decomposition} of~$G$, of the sort which is guaranteed to exist by \cite[Theorem 4.1.6]{LovaszPlummer}, with $T$ dictating the choices of ears.

+The $G_k$ will be constructed to have the property that, if $V_k$ is the set of vertices of $G_k$ contained in some cycle, then $V_k$ contains the same number of left and right vertices.
 Since $G_k$ has more right than left vertices, it contains an edge between $V_k$ and $([n]\amalg[d])\setminus V_k$.
+The iterative construction of the graphs $G_k$ will stop at the first graph $G_m$ such that there is an edge in $G_m$ having left vertex in $V_m$ and right vertex outside $V_m$.

-Suppose first that all such edges meet $V_k$ in a right vertex.
-We pick one of them, say $e$, and construct $G_{k+1}$ as follows.
-There is some matching of $G$ containing~$e$, and therefore, because $V_k$ has equally many left and right vertices, this matching also contains an edge $f_k$ from a left vertex of $V_k$ to a right vertex of $([n]\amalg[d])\setminus V_k$.
-Let $G_{k+1}$ be obtained from $G_k$ by adding $f_k$.
-The graph $G_{k+1} \setminus\bigcup_{\ell<k} p_\ell$ contains a unique path between $e$ and $f$; call it $p_k$.
-Then $p_k$ has equally many left as right vertices, and every cycle in $G_{k+1}$ that is not contained in $G_k$ contains this path $p_k$, so our assumption on $G_k$ is maintained on $G_{k+1}$ and we may iterate.
+If there is no such edge for $G_k$, then all edges of~$G$ incident to $V_k$ in just one vertex are incident to it in a right vertex, and there is at least one such edge.
+Choose a matching of $G$ containing such an edge; because $V_k$ has equally many left and right vertices, this matching also contains an edge $f_{k+1}$ from a left vertex $i_{k+1}$ of~$V_k$ to a right vertex not in $V_k$.
+Let $G_{k+1}$ equal $G_k\cup\{f_{k+1}\}$.
+There is a unique path in $G_k$ from the right endpoint of~$f_{k+1}$ to $V_k$; let $p_{k+1}$ be the union of $f_{k+1}$ and this path.
+One endpoint of the path $p_{k+1}$ is the left vertex $i_{k+1}$, and the other endpoint is a right vertex of $V_k$ by assumption, so therefore $p_{k+1}$ has equally many left as right vertices.
+Thus also $V_{k+1} = V_k\cup p_{k+1} = \bigcup_{\ell\leq k+1} p_\ell$ contains equally many left as right vertices, as we have claimed.